Terms & Conditions

 1.1 These terms and conditions shall govern your use of our website.

-1.3 If you register as a member of this mralexonline.com website, submit any material to our website or use any website services, we will ask you to agree to these terms and conditions expressly.
+1.3 If you register on this mralexonline.com website, submit any material to our website or use any website services, we will ask you to agree to these terms and conditions expressly.

 1.4 You must be at least 16 years of age to use our website; by using our website or agreeing to these terms and conditions, you warrant and represent that you are at least 16 years of age.